Santos Sao Paulo, Brazil Travel Guide

 Capture the allure of the VLT trams in the Historic Center, the grand trading floor of the Coffee Museum, the sprawling beachfront gardens, and the spectacular views from Monte Serrat.

 Consider utilizing Santos' VLT (Veículo Leve sobre Trilhos) tram system, notably the tourist tram in the Historic Center.
-This not simply eases transit between attractions but also has a pleasant way to experience the city's urban environment and historical areas.
+This not simply eases transit between attractions and also has a pleasant way to experience the city's urban environment and historical areas.